LIPENGJUN2022/projet4/README.md

 The database used to store visitor’s data was created with the DataBase Management System MariaDB.
 The tracked mosaic pages are the following: bioacc, growth, ssd-faq, guts-predict, tkdb.

-For reasons of confidentiality, identifiers and passwords to access the matomo page with the data on the visits of mosaic pages are not provided in this document. **(conserver ou mettre les identifiants et mdp ?)**
+For reasons of confidentiality, identifiers and passwords to access the matomo page with the data on the visits of mosaic pages are not provided in this document.
+Nevertheless, they can be requested by sending a mail to mosaic@univ-lyon1.fr.

 ## 2 - Matomo implementation